 For a more efficient management of your credit card, and improve your credit score:

-• Create an automatic debit on your account at the bank to ensure that payments are paid in full and in time.
+- Create an automatic debit on your account at the bank to ensure that payments are paid in full and on time.

-• Do not exceed the credit limit.
-If, for instance, your credit limit is PS200 you should aim to use less than PS100-PS150.
+- Do not exceed the credit limit.
+For example, if your credit limit is PS200, you should try to spend less than PS100 – PS150.

-Let’s know the difference between debit and credit cards is vital:
+You should know that there is a difference between debit and credit cards:

 Credit Card Debit Card